hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 I also did a lot of educational work with TensorflowJS <a href="https://hpssjellis.github.io/beginner-tensorflowjs-examples-in-javascript/">here</a><br><br>
-I turn 60 next year and will retire from teaching in a few years (I will probably continue to work on tech solutions after retiring).
+I turn 60 next year and will retire from teaching in a few years (I would like to continue part time to work on tech solutions after retiring).